yogurt-foundation/yogurt-css-documentation/docs/typography/list-style-type.md

 ## List Style Type

-Utilities for manipulating the bullet/number style of a list.
+Utilities for sets the bullet style of a list.

 ### Class